Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Hate admin?
 Then working through an umbrella company may be for you.
 The umbrella company will handle all the administration associated with your contract, such as invoicing and chasing payments.
 It will calculate what tax and NI contributions you should be making, obtain payment from the company and pay you accordingly.

 Forming a limited company is far more straightforward than you might think.
 All you need are details of at least one director, one shareholder, a company address and your desired company name.
-Nixon Williams offer a free company formation service to all new clients, which includes business bank account set up, PAYE and VAT registration and will advise on the optimum share structure for your company.
-For more information call a member of our new business team on 01253 362062 or email email@example.com.
+Nixon Williams offers a free company formation service to all new clients, which includes business bank account set up, PAYE and VAT registration and will advise on the optimum share structure for your company.

 As a limited company director, you will have a certain amount of administration that you will need to complete every month, so it would be in your best interest to appoint an accountant as they will be able to help you with your taxation requirements.
 When appointing an accountant, you may wish to consider a firm that specialises in contractors and have experience in dealing with issues which directly affect them, such as IR35.